ec-jrc/G2Q/README.md

 # G2Q

-G2Q is a Qlik Sense data connectorfor importing GDX files into a Qlik application, and has been developed by the European Commission's Joint Research Centre (JRC).
+G2Q is a Qlik Sense data connector for importing GDX files into a Qlik application, and has been developed by the European Commission's Joint Research Centre (JRC).

 * Qlik Sense is a business intelligence platform, used for analyzing and disseminating dashboards.